Listed below are a number of transport weblinks that will assist with your journey planning. Getting to Skye and Lochalsh has never been so easy.

 Trains operate between Inverness and Kyle of Lochalsh and Fort William and Mallaig and you will be guaranteed fantastic views of ever-changing landscapes and seascapes, whatever the season.
 Scotrail also have a sleeper service that comes to Fort William, Inverness and Glasgow and allows connections to Skye by bus or Kyle of Lochalsh by train.

 Skye and Lochalsh can be reached by coach from Inverness and Fort William, which have good links to other parts of Scotland.
 Local buses are also operated within the area.

 The enchanting Road to the Isles from Fort William takes you to Mallaig where you can then sail over the sea to Armadale on Skye with Caledonian MacBrayne ferries.
-During the Summer months, a privately run ferry operates between Glenelg and Kylerhea on Skye.
+During the Summer months, a community owned and operated ferry operates between Glenelg and Kylerhea on Skye.

 If you are coming from further afield, there are airports at Glasgow, Edinburgh, Inverness and Aberdeen.